 - 1. Make an appointment before coming to the Registration & Elections Division to file documents or take the oath. - 2.
-You must wear a mask and practice social distancing rules when visiting the Registration & Elections Division. - 3.
+You are strongly encouraged to wear a mask and practice social distancing when visiting the Registration & Elections Division. - 3.
 Do not come to the Registration & Elections Division when having flu-like symptoms.
 Candidates with flu-like symptoms should choose the electronic filing option.